 Because the spicy tomato sauce is such a predominant flavour here, use good quality canned tomatoes.
 San Marzano is always delicious.

-Note: Crush the tomatoes with your hands so you are still left with visible chunks of tomato.
-It’s delish!
+Note: Crush the tomatoes with your hands (or roughly mash with a potato masher) so you are still left with some chunks of tomato.
+It’s delicious!
 You can dump them into a bowl and crush away.
 Plus, I find it oddly satisfying to crush tomatoes.
 I know, I’m an odd one.

 If you want a thicker tomato sauce consistency, you can omit the water and reduce your tomatoes a little more before adding your fish.